ds26gte/tex2page/INSTALL.md

 wish to have a machine-translation of the Scheme tex2page), the following method usually has a good chance of working on Unix-like systems.
-If you are not connected to the Internet and don't have git, it will help to ensure that you have Scmxlate already installed on your system.
+If you are not connected to the Internet and don’t have git, it will help to ensure that you have Scmxlate already installed on your system.
 Scmxlate is available at https://github.com/ds26gte/scmxlate.